bit-dust/Scripts/Python/README.md

 #### Usage:
 * __Renaming Files:__
-Right click on the selected files that you want to rename (you can include folders).
+Right click on the selected files that you want rename (you can include folders).
 Open the context menu and click in **Scripts->Rename**.
 * __Renaming Folder content:__
 Right click on a folder, go to **Scripts->Renamer**.
 All files in the selected folder will be renamed except hidden files.